 Mountain Safety Research is an organization of persons interested in promoting mountaineering safety, as part of their own enjoyment of the sport,” wrote MSR founder and Seattle engineer Larry Penberthy in 1969.

-It remains true to this day.
+> It remains true to this day.

-But the reality is, it takes more than a passion for the outdoors to design quality gear that keeps adventurers safe out there.
+> But the reality is, it takes more than a passion for the outdoors to design quality gear that keeps adventurers safe out there.

-Properly functioning equipment has to withstand myriad factors, including environmental challenges (fluctuating temperatures, rain, rock, sun, altitude); abuse from humans (misuse, accidents, obsessive love, incessant use); and things we can’t possibly anticipate, but must try to account for in the design anyway.
+> Properly functioning equipment must withstand myriad factors, including environmental challenges (fluctuating temperatures, rain, rock, sun, altitude); abuse from humans (misuse, accidents, obsessive love, incessant use); and things we can’t possibly anticipate, but must try to account for in the design anyway.

-While the adventurer recognizes problems she or he faces in the wild, it takes a calculating, ingenious mind to imagine up and devise ways to solve those problems.
+> While the adventurer recognizes problems she or he faces in the wild, it takes a calculating, ingenious mind to imagine up and devise ways to solve those problems.